telerik/teststudio-docs/docs/automated-tests/recording/recording-elements-in-frames.md

 ## Recording Actions against IFrames

 In the general case, there is nothing specific in the recording experience against the elements of a frame - you can directly perform the actions against the page to add steps in the test, or choose an option from the <a href="/automated-tests/recording/hover-over-highlighting" target="_blank">Highlighting menu</a>.

 The steps recorded against elements in frames look the same way as any other step.
-What makes the difference is how the target element is listed in the <a href="/automated-tests/elements/overview" target="_blank">Elements Explorer</a> - there is an additional node, which represents the frame element for Test Studio.
+What makes the difference is how the target element is listed in the Elements Explorer - there is an additional <a href="/automated-tests/elements/frames" target="_blank">node, which represents the frame element</a> for Test Studio.

 ![Steps Recorded in Test](/img/automated-tests/recording/recording-frames/fig0.png)